 Generally, poured earth walls increase the overall cost of construction by 10% - 20%, mainly because of the custom nature of the process.
 When more homes are built, then the economy of scale should make this method competitive with traditional building.

 Michael Frerking's website (Living Systems Sustainable Architecture) has much more information about Poured Earth.
+A further development of this concept is what Michael calls Form Free Buildiing that uses prefabricated panels with embedded insulation and hydronic heat tubing.

 A variation of Poured Earth that has been around since cement was first formulated is Soil Cement.
 This is really just ordinary concrete with the sand/gravel aggregate replaced by soil.
 This especially works well with rather sandy soil, but will also work with other soil types.
 The heavier soils with more clay content will probably require more portland cement.
 Soil cement has been used to form walls, make floors, pave roads, stabilize river banks, etc.